-$^{^{2}}$ The aid data can sometimes be subject to revisions, which proved, however, not to have a substantial impact on the results as I will show in section 5.
+$^{^2}$ The aid data can sometimes be subject to revisions, which proved, however, not to have a substantial impact on the results as I will show in section 5.

-3Note that real stands for PPP adjusted in the PWT, instead of in constant prices.
+3 Note that real stands for PPP adjusted in the PWT, instead of in constant prices.

-(future) versions and reducing the amount of speculation in the reported data.
+The Penn World Table 8.0 (Feenstra et al., 2013b) introduces a wide range of methodological changes.
+Many of them specifically aim at increasing the consistency across (future) versions and reducing the amount of speculation in the reported data.
 As a consequence, 22 countries with particularly poor data coverage have been removed from the database, 3 of which were included in JMT's study, reducing our sample from 36 to 33 countries for PWT8.
 The new authors also discarded the RGDPL series JMT base their analysis on.
 I therefore use the conceptually most similar series included in the dataset, labelled RGDPna, which the authors confirm to be the measure most in line with previous versions of the PWT (Feenstra et al., 2015).4 The series also corresponds to PPP adjusted GDP at 2005 prices, with the difference that the growth rates applied are GDP growth rates taken directly from the underlying national accounts data.5 Note that the authors do not explicitly report the expenditure shares employed in the study at hand in the PWT release.
 They do, however, provide the underlying national accounts data which contains this information.